 Sur le Pont d'Avignon

 The famous nursery rhyme by an anonymous composer must surely take a lot of responsibility for the lasting fame of the bridge.
-There is a story that the original song referred to dancing under the bridge 'sous le pont d'Avignon', a feat that is no longer possible on the remaining section unless you like dancing in the middle of a busy road.
+There is a story that the original song referred to dancing under the bridge 'sous le pont d'Avignon', a feat that is no longer possible on the remaining section unless you like dancing between the cars in the middle of a busy road.

 Sur le pont d’Avignon / On the bridge of Avignon